-Although synchronized to SD, switching frequencies of each dPOL in a system is independent of every other dPOL, with the exception of shared load bus groups, where are dPOLs sharing the load are forced to use the same frequency by the GUI.
-Working around this restriction is not recommended.
+Although synchronized to SD, switching frequency selection is independent for each dPOL, with the exception of shared load bus groups, where dPOLs attached to a shared load bus are forced to use the same frequency by the GUI.

 Figure 43.
 PWM Controller Window